vernette/ipregion/README.md

 # Enable verbose logging
 ./ipregion.sh --verbose

+# Enable debug mode and save output to a file
+./ipregion.sh --debug
 ```

 All options available in the help message (`-h, --help`) can be used and combined.